salabim/ycecream/readme.md

+![plot](./images/logo_small.png)

+the Pythonic, no depencency fork of IceCream

 ### ycecream -- Never use print() to debug again
-![plot](./images/logo_small.png)
-The Pythonic, no depencency fork of IceCream

 Do you ever use `print()` or `log()` to debug your code?
 Of course you do.
 With ycecream, or `y` for short, printing debug information becomes a little smarter.